 Comfort is so important when it comes to your everyday work outfits.
-Obviously, you can’t rock those super comfy sweatpants you’re usually chillin’ around the house in or that worn-out men's graphic tee you’ve had for years, but feeling good at work boosts your confidence and makes you more productive, too.
+Obviously, you can’t rock those super comfy sweatpants unless you're working from home, but feeling good at work boosts your confidence and makes you more productive, too.

 Imagine you made the mistake of wearing some that weird, stiff, starchy shirt- the one that feels like you’ve basically encased yourself in sandpaper.
 Rather than focusing on the task at hand (slaying at work, obviously), you’ll just be obsessing over your poor outfit choices.
 No thanks.
 Remember that comfort is key, even in environments a little more formal than your living room at home.

 To keep your business casual attire comfy but definitely still classy, we like to work sports shirts into your outfits.
 The lightweight material is comfortable and high-tech—it has moisture-wicking technology and built-in sun protection— but still looks like you have a sense of style.
 You’ll also need to add a few men’s long-sleeve button-downs into your business outfit rotation.
 This style can be worn under a blazer or on its own, tucked into a pair of khakis, giving you plenty of options for how to style the rest of your outfit.

 Pick a Versatile Style Pant